Go SQL Driver For DuckDB

 By default, go-duckdb

-statically links pre-build DuckDB libraries into your binary.
+statically links pre-built DuckDB libraries into your binary.

 Statically linking DuckDB increases your binary size.